Nau mai, haere mai. Welcome.

 To help facilitate a smooth transition to a low-carbon and climate-resilient economy, while supporting the soundness and efficiency of the financial system.

-To maintain an up-to-date and shared understanding of the cyber risk and threat landscape and ensure effective coordination and cooperation among agencies when dealing with cyber incidents that affect New Zealand’s financial system.
+To maintain an up-to-date and shared understanding of the cyber risk and financial fraud and scams landscape and ensure effective coordination and cooperation among CoFR agencies when dealing with cyber incidents that affect New Zealand’s financial system and to reduce the harm arising from financial fraud and scams.

 Digital and innovation